 Whether you’re an aspiring hobbyist or seasoned professional, there’s currently a tremendous range of choice if you’re looking to purchase a new 3D printer.
 From simple, compact desktop units to large-scale industrial machines, new printers, technologies and materials are entering the market at a rapid (and increasing!) pace as more and more global companies delve into additive manufacturing.
-But what exactly is 3D printing.
+But what exactly is 3D printing?

 SLA (stereolithography), is a term coined and patented in 1986 by Chuck Hull.
-It was soon commercialized by Mr. Hull’s South Carolina based company, 3D Systems.
-Another technology, known as Fused Deposition Modeling (FDM), was introduced by Scott Cramp in 1988 and was patented in the United States in 1992.
+It was soon commercialized by Mr Hull’s South Carolina based company, 3D Systems.
+Another commonly used technique is FDM, also known as Fused Deposition Modelling.
+This technology was introduced by Scott Cramp in 1988 and was patented in 1992 in the United States.
 FDM was commercialized in the early 1990s by another one of today’s big 3D printing firms, Stratasys.
 A fourth technology known as Selective Laser Melting was developed in Germany in the 1990s and was commercialized in the early 21st century.

-SLA: Stereolithography uses photopolymer resins that change their properties (e.g. harden) based on exposure to light.
+Stereolithography uses photopolymer resins that change their properties (e.g. harden) based on exposure to light.
 3D Systems, a leader in the SLA technology, supports a wide range of custom manufactured materials for its 3D printers.
 Examples include nylons, epoxy-like materials, rubber-like materials, and thermoplastics.

 3D printing has still a long way to go.
 The more we see 3D printing technology that is tailored to specific industrial applications rather than providing ‘one size fits all’ solutions, the faster we will see it establish its ideal niches.
 All this will help 3D printing reveal itself as a truly mature technology and free itself of the hype and misconceptions that have held it back since its inception.